-At this time, mitigation has not been waived; therefore, the applicant has entered into and submitted a ratified Public Safety Mitigation Fee agreement with the Maryland-National Capital Park and Planning Commission (M-NCPPC)-Prince George's County Planning Department for 26 dwellings, in accordance with the Guidelines for the Mitigation of Adequate Public Facilities: Public Safety Infrastructure (CR-078-2005).
+At this time, mitigation has not been waived; therefore, the applicant previously entered into and submitted a ratified Public Safety Mitigation Fee agreement with the M-NCPPC-Prince George's County Planning Department for 26 dwellings, in accordance with the Guidelines for the Mitigation of Adequate Public Facilities: Public Safety Infrastructure (CR-078-2005).
 The agreement is included in the backup of this technical staff report.
+The agreement states that "notwithstanding the number of dwelling units, per dwelling unit fees and total fee payments noted in this document, the final number of dwelling units shall be as approved by the Planning Board and the total fee payment shall be determined by multiplying the total dwelling unit number by the per unit factors."
+The existing agreement is therefore sufficient for the 21 units now proposed, and the applicant would only be required to pay a fee for 21 units.